LoyolaChicagoBooks/cder/source/timers.rst

    :end-before: end-type-ClockListener
    :language: java
    :linenos:

+As we discussed in section [REF: previous section], Android follows an event source/listener naming idiom.
+As our examples illustrate, it is straightforward to define custom app-specific events that follow this same convention.
+Our ``ClockListener``, for example, combines two kinds of events within a single interface.

 Concrete state classes implement the abstract ``TimerState`` class.
 The key parts of the state machine implementation follow: